-10.3.
-Form and Content of Protest.
+10.3 Form and Content of Protest.

-10.3.1.
-Any protest must be submitted in writing and must be addressed to the Executive Director.

-10.3.2.
-Any protest must include the name and address of the protestor; sufficient identification of the procurement being protested; a statement of the reasons for the protest; and supporting exhibits, evidence, or documents to substantiate the reasons for the protest.
+- 10.3.1 Any protest must be submitted in writing and must be addressed to the Executive Director. - 10.3.2 Any protest must include the name and address of the protestor, sufficient identification of the procurement being protested; a statement of the reasons for the protest; and supporting exhibits, evidence, or documents to substantiate the reasons for the protest.

-10.4.
-Decision of Executive Director or Designated Procurement Officer.
+10.4 Decision of Executive Director or Designated Procurement Officer.

-10.4.1.
-Decisions regarding the resolution of a bid protest may- be made by the The Executive Director, if the Executive Director did not personally or substantially participate in the procurement at issue, or by a designated procurement officer, provided that this individual who did not personally or substantially participate in the procurement at issue (hereinafter either individual is referred to as a "Disinterested Procurement Officer").

-10.4.2., A Disinterested Procurement Officer may deny any bid protest (a) received after the time periods set forth in Section 10.2.1, or (b) lacking the required elements set forth in Section 10.3.2.

-10.4.3.
-With regard to all other bid protests, the Executive Director or a procurement officer designated by the Executive Directora Disinterested Procurement Officer will resolve the protest\, provided that this individual did not personally or substantially participate in the procurement at issue.
-The Executive Director or a designated procurement officer described in 10.4.2 Disinterested Procurement Officer may (a) notify other interested parties of the existence of the protest and may obtain the views of other interested parties, and (b) conduct discussions or negotiations with the protestor or with other interested parties and attempt to resolve the protest by agreement.

-10.4.4.
-The Executive Director or a designated pDisinterested Procurement officer Officer described in 10.4.2 will issue a written decision resolving any bid protest that cannot be resolved by agreement.
-The options for resolving a protest are outlined in Section 10.5, below.
+- 10.4.1 Decisions regarding the resolution of a bid protest may be made by the Executive Director, if the Executive Director did not personally or substantially participate in the procurement at issue, or by a designated procurement officer who did not personally or substantially participate in the procurement at issue (hereinafter either individual is referred to as a "Disinterested Procurement Officer"). - 10.4.2 A Disinterested Procurement Officer may deny any bid protest (a) received after the time periods set forth in Section 10.2, or (b) lacking the required elements set forth in Section 10.3.2. - 10.4.3 With regard to all other bid protests, a Disinterested Procurement Officer will resolve the protest.
+The Disinterested Procurement Officer may (a) notify other interested parties of the existence of the protest and may obtain the views of other interested parties, and (b) conduct discussions or negotiations with the protestor or with other interested parties and attempt to resolve the protest by agreement. - 10.4.4 The Disinterested Procurement Officer will issue a written decision resolving any bid protest that cannot be resolved by agreement.
+The options for resolving a protest are outlined in Section 10.5 below.

-Formatted: Normal, Space After: 0 pt